glouppe/info8010-deep-learning/lecture1.md

 class: middle

-Let $\mathcal{F}$ denote the hypothesis space, i.e. the set of all functions $f$ than can be produced by the chosen learning algorithm.
+Let $\mathcal{F}$ denote the hypothesis space, i.e. the set of all functions $f$ that could be produced by the learning algorithm (e.g., the set of all neural networks with a given architecture).

 We are looking for a function $f \in \mathcal{F}$ with a small **expected risk** (or generalization error)
 $$R(f) = \mathbb{E}\_{(\mathbf{x},y)\sim p\_{X,Y}}\left[ \ell(y, f(\mathbf{x})) \right].$$